jexxa-projects/JexxaTutorials/ContractManagement/README.md

 *   curl to trigger the application
 *   (Optional) A postgres DB

-## Motivation
+##  Repository vs. ObjectStore

-When developing an enterprise application you should focus on the business domain and how to represent it within your application.
+When developing a business application you should focus on the business domain and how to represent it within your application.
 Technical aspects such as the database schema should be hidden as good as possible.
 Within Jexxa we support this by providing different strategies for implementing a Repository.

 ### Driven Adapter Strategy: `IRepository`

 The `IRepository` interface is very limited regarding querying a managed object.
-Either you query an object by its unique key, or you request all objects.
-If you want to offer advanced querying mechanisms, you have to implement them by yourself based on querying all objects.
+Either you query an object by its unique key.
+If you want to offer advanced querying mechanisms, you have to implement them by yourself by querying all objects in a first step.
 Even though this sounds very limiting choosing an `IRepository` for your object should be your first choice.
 Especially during development phase of a new application or bounded context, it gives you the time to learn which query interface you really need from the applications point of view.

 In general, you should use an `IRepository` in following scenarios:

 *   You query the managed objects only be their unique key.
-*   In case you need more advanced query operations, the lifetime of the managed objects should be short, so that the amount of managed objects is relatively small.
+*   In case you need more advanced query operations, the lifetime of the aggregates should be short, so that their number is relatively.
 This allows you to read all data from the database.

 Especially the second case happens quite often in production systems, especially in batch systems.
 Here, it is quite common that software controlling a specific manufacturing unit requires only to know the batches that are currently processed.
-As soon as the processing step is finished, a corresponding
-`DomainEvent` is published and the software object can be removed from the repository.
+As soon as the processing step is finished, a corresponding `DomainEvent` is published and the aggregate can be removed from the repository.

 Please do not underestimate this aspect because it supports you separating your production data from your archive data.

 ### Driven Adapter Strategy: `IObjectStore`

 The `IObjectStore` provides more sophisticated interfaces to query managed objects by all kind of data.
 Available strategies make explicit use of optimization mechanism of the underlying technology so that the performance depends on chosen technology stack.
 This kind of repository should be your second choice.
-As soon as you see that an `IRepository` is not sufficient, you should switch the implementation of the driven adapter to an
+As soon as you see that an `IRepository` is not sufficient, you should switch the implementation of the driven adapter to an `IObjectStore`.
-`IObjectStore`.
-Please note that this step should be transparent to your application core because it uses a single interface which is not affected.
+Please note that this step should be transparent to the application core because it uses a single interface which is not affected.
 Only the underlying strategy is changed.

 In general, you should use an `IObjectStore` in following scenarios: